 The Hellion uses Omron switches which are some of the best.
-These switches are made in japan and have an excellent reputation for durability and reliability.
+These switches are made in Japan and have an excellent reputation for durability and reliability.

-The Avago 9500 Laser sensor work very well no wonder so many manufacturers use it.
+The Avago 9500 Laser sensor works very well no wonder so many manufacturers use it.
 I did find that the lift of distance was a bit high for my liking.
 As to be expected with this grade of laser sensor there is no gitter with the mouse stationary or while moving.
 The mouse feet glide across my surface with ease and work in harmony with the weight of the mouse.

 The download for the Hellion Configurator is was about 11.1MB, and the installation was very fast.
 There were no real decisions to make other than pressing next a few times.
 Once installed there is no restart required.

-There is currently no configuration software available (at the time of review) for Mac or linux.
+There is currently no configuration software available (at the time of review) for Mac or Linux.
 This shouldn't course much of an issue if you play Starcraft 2 on a mac, as the profiles are stored in the mouse.

-Like just about all configuration software the Hellion Configuration software is broken down into section to make it easier to address specific features or function.
+Like just about all configuration software the Hellion Configuration software is broken down into a section to make it easier to address specific features or function.
 The hellion Configurator is broken down into 4 tabs:

 1. Button assignment

 This tab allows you to assign actions to each of the 8 mouse buttons, including the mouse wheel.
-If you felt inclined you could set the direction of the scrolling to change your DPI up and down.
+If you feel inclined you could set the direction of the scrolling to change your DPI up and down.